 How to use the Vape Recycling Station

-- Please follow signage and put items in the vape collection container, not inside the larger e-waste recycling station.
+- Follow signage and put items in the vape collection container, not inside the large e-waste recycling station.

-- Please ensure any cracked or leaking vapes are put inside a sealable plastic bag (provided at the vape recycling station) and then place the bagged item into the vape collection container.
+- Ensure any cracked or leaking vapes are put inside a sealable plastic bag before being placed in the vape collection box.

 Why can't e-cigarettes and vapes go in household bins?